Jonis49/IMC-Prosperity3/README.md

 From the outset, we approached the competition not as a race to the top, but as an opportunity to gain hands-on experience with algorithmic trading.
 Our focus was on building strategies grounded in sound reasoning and mathematical insight — not exploiting leaked/recycled data[^1].
 While the specifics varied by product, our overarching approach was to maximize expected value where possible, hedge intelligently when cost-effective, and favor robustness over the high-risk tactics incentivized by the competition’s payout structure.

-What follows is a product-by-product breakdown of the algorithmic strategies we developed.
-We’ve omitted our solutions to the game-theoretic problems, as we don’t believe they are of particular interest.
+What follows is a product-by-product breakdown of the strategies we developed.
+We’ve left out the game-theoretic problems to keep the focus on the core algorithmic challenges.

 <p align="center">
   <img src="images/prosperity_overview.png" width="600"/>